Level of Study

 Teaching and learning methods

-Lectures (about 26 hours per semester), individual study and exercises.
+Lectures (about 26 hours per semester), individual study and exercises, including computer programming.

 If fewer than five students are registered to a course, the department might reduce the teaching, please see the department's guidelines regarding this on "Mitt UiB".
 For courses where this is a possibility, the students get information about this at the beginning of the semester, and before the deadline regarding semester registration February 1 / September 1.